-Given the conditions described above, the System's investments were positioned to benefit from market gains, with an over-weighted exposure to public and private equities, while the System was substantially under-weighted in fixed income, where holdings were more focused on credit.
-Equity allocation and manager changes during the year had the net impact of profit-taking in domestic equity, shifts to take advantage of relative value opportunities elsewhere in the world, and an increase in the Fund's liquidity position.
-In addition, a new Global Macro strategy was added to help diversify the System's risks.
+Given the conditions described above, the System's investments were positioned to benefit from market gains, with an over-weighted exposure to public and private equities, while the System was substantially under-weighted in fixed income, where holdings were more focused on credit and investments more sensitive to inflation and higher rates.
+Asset allocation and manager changes during the year had the net impact of profit-taking in domestic equity to try and benefit from relative value opportunities elsewhere in the world and repositioning the Fund's fixed income to benefit more from rising interest rates.